HTML Web Workers API

 Example 4 — Offload a Heavy Loop

-Add many numbers in a worker so the page stays clickable.
-The Try It demo shows a counter that keeps ticking while the worker runs.
+Sum many numbers in a worker so the page stays clickable.
+The Try It demo keeps a counter ticking while the worker runs.

 js